mbledkowski/docker-baseimage/README.md

 The docker-baseimage is base on ubuntu image , you can define what version of ubuntu you want to used by using tags

-      # for Ubuntu Disco Dingo
+      # for Ubuntu Focal Fossa
-      FROM  quantumobject/docker-baseimage:19.04
+      FROM  quantumobject/docker-baseimage:20.04

  or